SUNCAT-Center/catmap/tutorials/ase_database/README.md

 It is important to pay attention to the search filters.
 If you get garbage results, it is likely because the search filters are not sufficient for your dataset.
-Make sure you filter calculator parameters such as XC-funcional, basis sets cutoffs, k-point sampling, ect, when necessary.
+Make sure you filter calculator parameters such as XC-functional, basis sets cutoffs, k-point sampling, ect., when necessary.
 Importing data from correctly formatted .db files is done like so:

     project = db2catmap()
     project.get_molecules('molecules.db', selection=['fmax<0.05'])
     project.get_surfaces('surfaces.db', selection=['fmax<0.05'], site_specific=False)

-The data is now attached to your db2catmap object.
+The `site_specific` option accepts `True`, `False` or a string.
+In the latter case, the site is recognized only if it matches the string.

-The `site_specific` option accepts `True`, `False` or a string, in which case the site is recognized only if it matches the string.
+Your data is now stored in dictionaries that are attached to your db2catmap object.

 ## Get formation energies and export to catmap format.